codinsonn/codinsonn.dev/packages/@aetherspace/navigation/AetherPage/README.md

 To actually get the data from your GraphQL resolvers into the specific screens for specific routes on both Expo & Next.js, you'll need to use a combination of the following helpers & components from `aetherspace/navigation`:

 - `fetchAetherProps`, to create a fetcher to actually get the data from your GraphQL API
-- `useAetherRoute`, used to get the current route's data from expo-router or Next.js router & props
+- `useAetherRouteData`, used to get the current route's data from expo-router or Next.js router & props
 - `AetherPage`, used to wrap your page component in a Next.js app-dir page under `/routes/`

 Check out the [Recommended Way of Working docs](/packages/@aetherspace/scripts/README.md) for more details and ways to simplify this process.